mohd-sahal/Biometric-Door-Lock-System-/README.md

 - 5V Relay Module
 - Solenoid Lock
 - Jumper Wires
 - Mobile Phone with Fingerprint App

+## What I Learned
+- Basics of interfacing hardware with Arduino
+- Working with Bluetooth modules (HC-05)
+- Writing serial communication logic in Arduino
+- Using fingerprint app integration with hardware
+- Building a real-world security-focused system